p36-io/cap-ui5-gpt-chat/README.md

 - The `capui5gptchat-ui` module including the SAPUI5 frontend

 The app will be accessible via managed approuter as well as via the standalone approuter.

+### Assign the required role to your user

+The deployment will create a Role Collection `ChatGPT-like App Human` in your Cloud Foundry environment.
+You need to assign the role to your user in order to be able to login to the app.

 ## How to obtain Support